String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Introduction

 Next, we move beyond this perturbative analysis to construct the branch of non-uniform HP strings in a Kaluza-Klein circle of length $L$, continuing until the non-uniformity is so large that the solutions are better viewed as HP balls localized within the Kaluza-Klein circle.
 Here, we observe one example of a stringy resolution of GL singularities: unlike the transition from black strings to localized black holes, which involves a singular change in horizon topology, HP strings and localized balls are smoothly connected, with no discontinuity.

 In contrast to the similarity in \eqref{eq:Lstar} for the linearized perturbations, the non-linear regime of HP solutions in a KK circle exhibits a phase structure that is qualitatively distinct from that of black strings.
 The properties of HP balls show a marked dependence on the spatial dimension $d$.
-In particular, at any temperature below the Hagedorn limit they exist only for $d=3,4,5$ because, in higher dimensions, the gravitational potential that binds them becomes too short-ranged to counterbalance the outward pressure of the condensate \cite{Horowitz:1997jc}.\footnote{In $d=6$ there exist solutions at the Hagedorn temperature \cite{Balthazar:2022szl,Balthazar:2022hno} which we will occasionally mention.
-We have found evidence of their existence also in $d=7,8,9$ and possibly higher.} As a result, uniform HP strings are limited to $d=4,5,6$.
+In particular, at any temperature below the Hagedorn limit they exist only for $d=3,4,5$ because, in higher dimensions, the gravitational potential that binds them becomes too short-ranged to counterbalance the outward pressure of the condensate \cite{Horowitz:1997jc}.\footnote{In $d=6$ there are solutions of the HP theory at the Hagedorn temperature $T_H$ \cite{Balthazar:2022szl}, but when including corrections the localized balls exist only for $T<T_H$ \cite{Balthazar:2022hno}.} As a result, uniform HP strings are limited to $d=4,5,6$.
 Non-uniform HP configurations reveal this tension: as non-uniformity increases, the solutions in $d=4$ and $5$ interpolate between a uniform string and a localized ball.
-However, in $d=6$, the condensate becomes less localized and spreads out, since no solution with exponential fall-off exists \cite{Balthazar:2022szl}.
-In this case, it is also necessary to consider a phase of nearly free string balls that are too large to be gravitationally bound.
+However, in $d=6$, the condensate becomes less localized and spreads out, since no solution of the HP theory with exponential fall-off exists.
+In this case, it seems necessary to consider corrections to the effective HP theory \cite{Balthazar:2022hno}, and a phase of nearly free string balls that are very large and weakly gravitationally bound.